Mk1806/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. A script that lists environment variables.
 5. A script that lists all local variable and environment variables, and functions.
 6. A script that creates a new local variable.
+7. A script that creates a new global variable.